Skip to product information

 If You have a Company in EU, please send me Your VAT number via email before ordering.

-In the 1660s, embroidered jackets were a significant fashion statement for both men and women.
-These jackets were often richly adorned with intricate embroidery, showcasing the craftsmanship and artistry of the period.
-Women’s jackets, in particular, featured elaborate designs using techniques such as satin stitch, stem stitch, couching, and sometimes detached buttonhole stitching.
-The embroidery on these jackets was typically done in colored silks on a linen ground.
+During the 1660s, embroidered jackets were a prominent fashion statement for both men and women, reflecting the skill and artistry of the era.
+These garments were often lavishly decorated with intricate embroidery, making them symbols of elegance and craftsmanship.
+Women's jackets, in particular, featured elaborate designs created using techniques such as satin stitch, stem stitch, couching, and detached buttonhole stitching.
+Typically, the embroidery was crafted with colored silk threads on a linen base, resulting in visually striking patterns.

 Inspiration to this historical fabric design: I have found from this VAM Collection and the 17th century Tudor dynasty waistcoats and jackets.
 The botanical features include honeysuckle, pansies, carnations, foxgloves, borage, strawberries, cornflowers, rosehips, thistles, columbine and vine leaves.
 There are also pea-pods which include small silver-gilt thread peas, around all of which there are small birds, bees and worms.